MicrosoftDocs/powerbi-docs/articles/powerbi-service-subscribe-to-report.md

 ## Considerations and troubleshooting

 -    At the current time, subscribe is not available for dashboards or reports that come from content packs or Power BI apps.
-But there is a workaround...make a copy of the report and add subscriptions to that dashboard or report instead.
+But there is a workaround...make a copy of the report/dashboard and add subscriptions to that version instead.

 -    For email subscriptions on live connection datasets, you will only get emails when the data changes.
 So, if a refresh occurs but no data changes, Power BI will not send you an email.